hashicorp/terraform-provider-azurerm/website/docs/index.html.markdown

 Terraform supports authenticating to Azure through a Service Principal or the Azure CLI.

-We recommend [using a Service Principal when running in a Shared Environment](authenticating_via_service_principal.html) (such as within a CI server/automation) - and [authenticating via the Azure CLI](authenticating_via_azure_cli.html) when you're running Terraform locally.
+We recommend [using a Service Principal when running in a shared environment](authenticating_via_service_principal.html) (such as within a CI server/automation) - and [authenticating via the Azure CLI](authenticating_via_azure_cli.html) when you're running Terraform locally.

 ## Example Usage